Have you noticed changes in our everyday environment<

 The heat of this summer was much different than the high humid [muggy] 90s experienced in the 1950s.
 Living in the outskirts of NYC, near Jamaica Bay, one saw temperatures rising a degree at night, say from 97 to 98F.
 Plants and humans managed.

-This year in Eastern PA., temperatures fell from dry scorching 80s and low 90s during the day to 60s at night.
-It was hard to keep plants hydrated.
-The Sun was intense.
+from dry scorching 80s and low 90s during the day to 60s at night.
+It was hard to keep plants

 Then, there was a switch to weaker sunlight, lower temperatures and a “rainy season”.
 Plants in raised beds were drowning as the beds filled during the night and garden walkways puddled from the unusual amount of precipitation.
 Many plants used to little moisture in the air did not survive.